 These type of lenses are generally used with a longer focal length lens.
 They have a simpler round design.
 With this type of lens, you do not have to worry about the dark corners when taking shots.
 This is the main difference between a petal and cylinder tubular lens is the extensions.

-Why you should use a lens hood
+When to use a lens hood

 Lens flare may look good on some context based pictures.
 But it is something you should avoid while taking your everyday shots.
 Lens hoods cut flare, especially for pictures taken with bright light like the sun.
 You may not realize the flares while taking the pictures until you view them later on your computer.
 Some lenses are prone to flares more than others.
 Flares are also as a result of low-quality filters or lens that have less anti-glare coatings.